 1 tablespoon cinnamon

 In a stand mixer or with a hand-held mixer, cream together butter and sugar for approximately 3 minutes.
 Next add eggs and vanilla and beat until well combined.

 Whisk together your salt, flour, baking soda, and cream of tartar.
 Slowly add this to your dough while your mixer is set to medium-low.
 Lastly, hand mix in the chocolate.

-Refrigerate your dough for 30 minutes.
+Cover an refrigerate your dough for 30 minutes.
 Meanwhile, mix together the cinnamon and sugar in a small bowl for your snickerdoodle coating.
 Preheat your oven to 350 degrees F. Line a baking sheet with parchment paper (or lightly grease if you don’t have parchment paper) and set aside.